 It’s out of this world!
 The butter display celebrates the 50th anniversary of the moon landing.

-Dairy farmers love caring for cows, working with family and providing for their community.
+Dairy farmers love caring for cows, working with family and providing for their communities.

 Dairy farmers explain that when it comes to producing high-quality milk, size just doesn’t matter.